-Office hours will be during lab times, prior to class, and by appointment for maximum flexibility.
+Office hours will be before and after class and by appointment for maximum flexibility.

-Teaching Assistants:
+Teaching Assistant:

-Due to the requirement that this syllabus be posted 30 days before the beginning of classes, no TA information is available.
+Due to the new requirement that this syllabus be posted 30 days before the beginning of classes, no TA information is available.
 This will be given out during the first day of class and is not part of the syllabus.